angelmanzur/Room_for_dessert/README.md

 categories = ['cake', 'cookies', 'pie', 'pudding', 'other']
 ```
 As a first attempt at classification, a dessert belongs to each category if the category name appears in the title; otherwise, it is classified as `other`.
-To be able to predict the catergoy, I reject the desserts labeled as `other`.
+To be able to predict the category, I reject the desserts labeled as `other`.
 After all the filters, our dessert data set consisted of 84,884 recipes, ~8.5% of the original dataset.
 The table and histograms below show some statistics on the number of ingredients and the number of recipes in the data set.

 | . | Average | minimum value | maximum value |
 |:---:|:---:|:---:|:---:|